balewgize/django-blog/README.md

 Multi-user Blog website built with ```Django 3.2.12``` and ```Bootstrap 5.1.3```

+## Guest credentials
+use the following credentials to test the website without creating an account
+- Email: guest@tomar.com
+- Password: Welcome/5432

 My aim of creating this website is to build a free and easy to use website where anyone can share tuorials, tips & tricks, best practices and experience with others and build a community.

 <strong>If you want to share what you learned to help others and yourself, please consider
  contributing to the project, either in development or by writing posts on the website. </strong>

-## Guest credentials
-email: guest@tomar.com
-password: Welcome/5432

 ## Features
 - Multi user